European Power Trading

 Chapter 1 – European Power Markets Profile

 This chapter reviews consumption, power generation, physical trading and supply price trends in the EU 28 market.
 It begins with a profile of Europe’s position in the global power market.
-Next EU national markets and consumption trends up to 2014 are covered.
+Next EU national markets and consumption trends up to 2015 are covered.
 A detailed review of the EU’s power generation mix follows.
-The sizeable and important cross-border trading business is also profiled.
+The sizeable and important cross-border trading sector is also profiled.
 The chapter concludes with coverage of widely varying pre-tax supply prices in EU markets.

 Chapter 2 – European Power Industry Policies